Gilead's remdesivir shows modest improvement in moderate COVID-19 patients

 Around 70% of the patients who received remdesivir for 10 days showed improvement, “trending toward but not reaching statistical significance,” the drugmaker said.

-Further study details than Gilead provided on Monday are needed to explain the difference in the two treatment groups, doctors and analysts said.
+Further study details than Gilead provided on Monday, such as more information on patient demographics, are needed to explain the difference in the two treatment groups, doctors and analysts said.

-Remdesivir is being closely watched after the U.S. Food and Drug Administration granted emergency use authorization last month, citing results from a U.S. government study that showed the drug reduced hospitalization stays by 31%, or about four days, compared to a placebo.
+Remdesivir is being closely watched after the U.S. Food and Drug Administration granted emergency use authorization (EUA)last month, citing results from a U.S. government study that showed the drug reduced hospitalization stays by 31%, or about four days, compared to a placebo.

+The FDA did not immediately respond to a request for comment on whether it would consider expanding the EUA, and Gilead told Reuters it was in discussions with the regulator to determine the appropriate patients to be treated under the authorization.

+There are currently no treatments with U.S. approval or vaccines for the new coronavirus that has infected more than 6 million people and killed nearly 373,000 worldwide, including over 104,000 U.S. deaths.

+The drug has received approval by Japanese health regulators.
+U.S. approval requires a rigorous, time consuming FDA review, but EUAs can be used in a health crisis when other options are not available.

+Dozens of companies are working on a variety of treatment and vaccine approaches for the illness.

-Remdesivir, which previously failed as a treatment for Ebola, is designed to disable the mechanism by which certain viruses, including the new coronavirus, make copies of themselves and potentially overwhelm their host’s immune system.
+The drug, which previously failed as a treatment for Ebola, is designed to disable the mechanism by which certain viruses, including the new coronavirus, make copies of themselves and potentially overwhelm their host’s immune system.

 Dr. Daniel McQuillen, an infectious disease specialist at Lahey Hospital & Medical Center in Burlington, Massachusetts, said it was difficult to draw a conclusion on why the patients on the shorter course outperformed those on the longer one until the full data is released.